ruaanviljoen/ruaanviljoen.github.io/contact.md

-I'm not super active on social media, but if you want, connect with me.
-Or check out some more about me
+I'm not super active on social media.
+However feel free to connect or collaborate with me.
 {% if site.linkedin_username %}
   <li>
     <a href="https://linkedin.com/in/{{ site.linkedin_username }}">